 In contrast, the Book of Chronicles does not directly report the destruction of the Kingdom of Israel and the exile of its residents.
 In the description of the religious reformation of the kings of Judea, Hezekiah and Josiah, the author notes that they were intended to encompass “all Israel, from Beersheba even to Dan” (2 Chronicles 30:1-5), or parts of Israel (ibid, 34:5-9).

 Another version of the split between Jews and Samaritans can be found in Antiquities of the Jews 11:302-312.
 Many scholars believe that in reality, the northern kingdom of Israel was completely destroyed and all its Israelite residents were exiled from it so that there was no ethnic and cultural continuum between the kingdom of Israel in the Iron Age and the population that settled in Samaria in subsequent periods.
-However, there are those who claim that only a few Israelites were exiled from Samaria and only a few were exiled to it from other parts of the empire.
-There are those who think that only the urban elites were exiled and that the Israelite population continued to exist in Samaria also after the Assyrian conquest.
+However, there are those who claim that only a few Israelites were exiled from Samaria and only a few foreigners were exiled to it from other parts of the empire.
+There are those who maintain that only the urban elites were exiled and that the Israelite population continued to exist in Samaria also after the Assyrian conquest.
 Yigal Levine claims that the Assyrians exiled the nobility, the scribes, the clerks, the priests and the military and replaced them with similar professionals brought to Samaria from other locations, who in the end blended into the Israelite population of Samaria (in a long process culminating at the time of Alexander the Great).
 At any rate, the book of Ezra strives to blur the status of the intermediate groups and turn them into complete ‘Goyim’: only the returning exiles represent the true Israel.

 Summary

-Ishay Rozen-Zvi claims that a new discourse developed in the first two centuries CE, which is expressed in Paul’s writings and in the literature of the Jewish sages.
+Ishay Rozen-Zvi claims that a new discourse developed in the first two centuries CE, which is expressed in Paul’s writings and in the literature of the Sages.
 This discourse reflects an approach that divides all people into ‘Jews’ and ‘Goyim’, and that sees all ‘Goyim’ as a kind of nation.
 He admits that some components of the new discourse existed also in earlier periods but, in his opinion, only in this period does the ethnic approach come together with a metaphysical load and a binary dichotomy that are accompanied by religious laws that put this into practice.
-That is, this is not only an ideological innovation, it also has practical implications such as the conversion process: “For the first time the literature of the Jewish sages contains a formal and ceremonial conversion process, which instantly turns a Goy into a Jew.”
+That is, this is not only an ideological innovation, it also has practical implications such as the conversion process: “For the first time the literature of the Sages contains a formal and ceremonial conversion process, which instantly turns a Goy into a Jew.”

-However, as I have shown throughout the article, all important components of the new discourse already appear in the books of Ezra and Nehemiah and in Hellenistic sources: both the binary approach of ‘Israelites’ vs. ‘Goyim’, that views all gentiles as one ontological, impure entity, and that attempts to blur the status of intermediate groups such as the Samaritans and turn them into complete gentiles; and the practical implications expressed in the argument regarding the possibility of joining the nation of Israel.
+However, as I have shown throughout the present article, all important components of the new discourse already appear in the books of Ezra and Nehemiah and in Hellenistic sources: both the binary approach of ‘Israelites’ vs. ‘Goyim’, that views all gentiles as one ontological, impure entity, and that attempts to blur the status of intermediate groups such as the Samaritans and turn them into complete gentiles; and the practical implications expressed in the argument regarding the possibility of joining the nation of Israel.